Uvariodendron fuscum var. giganteum

-Uvariodendron giganteum is a species of plant in the family Annonaceae.
-It is found in Cameroon and Gabon.
+Uvariodendron fuscum var. giganteum is a variety of flowering plant in the family Annonaceae.
+It is a tree native to southern Nigeria, Cameroon, Gabon, and the Democratic Republic of the Congo.
+It is a forest tree which grows up to 30 ft. tall.
+Flowers yellow and purple within.
 Its natural habitat is subtropical or tropical moist lowland forests.
 It is threatened by habitat loss.
-Plant is a forest tree up to 30 ft. high.
-Flowers yellow and purple within.